johshea/CLUS2025_BRKOPS-2188/README.md

   - Terraform apply

 ## Scripts
-- `tfstate_to_yaml.py - converst a JSON based Terraform state file to a yaml file for use in other platforms.
+- `tfstate_to_yaml.py - converts a JSON based Terraform state file to a yaml file for use in other platforms (ex Ansible).

 ## Workspaces
 - The entire Workspaces scaffolding (terraform, modules, data ...) will be created the first time by running